adititapase/SOC_25-Race_and_Learn/README.md

 # RL: Race and Learn

-This README file contains a consolidated summary of everything I have learned and improved upon over the 4 weeks of the SOC 25 project Race and Learn.
-The repository includes the submissions for coding assignments from week 1 and week 2.
+This README file contains a consolidated summary of everything I have learned and improved upon over the 8 weeks of the SOC 25 project Race and Learn.
+The repository includes the submissions for coding assignments from week 1, 2, 5 and the final week.

 ---